Limburger: Uses

-It is often regarded as one of the most popular cheeses in Belgium.
+It was often regarded as one of the most popular cheeses in Belgium.

 One way to serve Limburger is the Limburger sandwich.
 After three months, when the cheese has ripened, it becomes spreadable.
 The cheese is often spread thick (more than 0.5 cm or 0.2 inch) on firm-textured 100% rye bread, with a large, thick slice of onion, and is typically served with strong black coffee or lager beer.
 Alternatively, chunks or slices of the cheese up to 1.5 cm (0.6 inch) thick can be cut off the block and placed in the sandwich.

 This sandwich remains very popular among the descendants of Swiss and German immigrants in the Midwestern United States, in places including Wisconsin and Ohio.
-In the early 20th century, Limburger sandwiches became a popular lunch for working people due to their affordability and nutritious qualities.
-They were frequently accompanied by a glass of beer.

-However, it is markedly less popular among the descendants born after about 1960, mainly because of the permeating smell and the inconvenience of going to specialty cheese and sausage shops to buy it.

 In Wisconsin, the Limburger sandwich can be found on menus at certain restaurants, accompanied by brown mustard.
 There are several variations, such as the addition of bologna, lettuce, tomato, roasted walnuts, and the use of white or French bread.
 Sometimes the rind of the cheese is rinsed or removed to weaken its odor.